Universal Studios Hollywood - Backlot

 May 15 1967

-This devastating fire destroyed the Little Europe area (including the Court of Miracles) and Laramie Street.
+This devastating fire, believed to have started in a barn on the Laramie Street set, destroyed sets including the Little Europe area (including the Court of Miracles).
 Part of Spartacus Square was spared, only to be destroyed 20 years later.

 "Wind-whipped flames chew their way through movie and TV sets on Universal Studios' back lot, causing an estimated $1 million damage.
 A studio spokesman reported the fire, which sent flames 200 to 300 feet into the air, started near the "The Virginian" set then spread to the "Run For Your Life" filming area."

-The 12-acre blaze consumed the "European," Denver" and "Laramie" street sets.
+The 12-acre blaze consumed the "European," Denver" and "Laramie" street sets and burned out of control for an hour.

 Movie sets burn in a $1 million fire on Universal Studios' backlot on May 15, 1967.
 Firemen battle roaring flames that raged out of control in studio structures.
 Photo by Dave Hearst Jr. Photo from the LA Public Library Photo Catalog